cognisant/Docs.DevelopmentProcess/README.md

   - The stories picked should primarily consist of those relating to the business’ current priorities.
   - The number of story points chosen is slightly higher (+3) than the number achieved in the previous sprint.
 If necessary, this number can be scaled to account for planned absences or special business circumstances.
 - Each new story is discussed and broken down into a set of fine-grained technical tasks.
 These tasks are transcribed onto Post-it notes and attached to the [sprint board](#the-sprint-board) to allow us to track work during the sprint.
+  - If a story is deemed small enough it is left as a single large story Post-it.
   - A story may need to be branched from one different than master, in cases like this the branch name should be written on the story's Post-it.
   - A story may be considered a high-priority story, this could be for many reasons including an immediate business need, or a story blocking other work either inside the team, or the business.
 In this case the story will be marked with an asterisk (*) on the sprint board.
   - Occasionally during this breakdown, the team discovers some complexity in implementing the feature which had not previously been considered.
 If this happens, the team may choose to re-estimate the story and, if necessary, change the set of stories selected for the sprint.

-#### Tracking Progress

-##### The Sprint Board
+#### The Sprint Board

-During the sprint, the team’s progress on the tasks generated during the sprint kick-off is tracked using Post-it notes on a [large physical whiteboard](#sprint-board).
+During the sprint, the team's progress on the tasks generated during the sprint kick-off is tracked using Post-it notes on a [large physical whiteboard](#sprint-board).
 This gives the entire team visibility of sprint progress at all times.

 ![The Cognisant development team sprint board (captured mid-sprint)](/images/sprint-board.jpeg "The sprint board (captured mid-sprint)")